 Complaint for Separate Support if you want to stay married and you need a custody order, and support or health insurance for your child, and/or support or health insurance for yourself.

-Complaint for Support - Custody - Visitation where the parents are not married to each other.
+Complaint for Support - Custody - Parenting Time where the parents are not married to each other.

 Complaint for Support - sample If you are married you can use this form of complaint to seek a suitable amount of support for yourself and the children, as well as health insurance benefits.

 Complaint for Separate Support - sample This form of complaint has provisions for establishing that you are living apart from your spouse for justifiable cause and for custody and support.

-Complaint for Support Custody Visitation - Sample where the parents are not married to each other
+Complaint for Support - Custody - Parenting Time - Sample where the parents are not married to each other

 Financial Statement sample This is the Probate and Family Court's Financial Statement Form.
 It is filled out for a parent with custody of two children.
 The other parent would have to fill out a form, too.

 Motion to Compel Financial Statement and Proposed Order - sample This is an example of a Motion you can file to ask the Court to make the other party file a financial statement if you are having difficulty getting them to do so.
 You must also file a Proposed Order; an example is included.

 Medical and Educational Decisions